Best-transcendence/ft_transcendence/docs/notes_Tina.md

 ## ONLY IF
 ### Web
-  - Major module: Store the score of a tournament in the Blockchain - CAMILLE: 9, JUAN: 8
+  - Major module: Store the score of a tournament in the Blockchain - CAMILLE: 9, JUAN: 8, really complex, but it wouldn't influence the workflow, probably just could be implemented close to the end of the project and then you can count with the time

 ### Gameplay and user experience
-  - Major module: Multiplayer (more than 2 players in the same game) - JUAN: 9
+  - Major module: Multiplayer (more than 2 players in the same game) - JUAN: 9, I don't recommend, it would require a more complex game logic and a lot additional at the end, but maybe if we set up a good plan how to execute
-  - Minor module: Game customization options - JUAN: 8
+  - Minor module: Game customization options - JUAN: 8, good and simple extra if we are good in time close to the end

 ### User Management
-  - Major module: Implementing a remote authentication - TINA: 9, CAMILLE
+  - Major module: Implementing a remote authentication - TINA: 9, CAMILLE, popular feature nowadays, can be really hard to implement, we could try to do when we do the other authentication

 ### Cybersecurity
   - Major module: Implement WAF/ModSecurity with a hardened configuration and HashiCorp Vault for secrets management - RESEARCH (CAMILLE AND JUAN), TINA:9, jobmarket, hands-on experience, complicated
-  - Minor module: GDPR compliance options with user anonymization, local data management, and Account Deletion - RESEARCH (CAMILLE AND JUAN)
+  - Minor module: GDPR compliance options with user anonymization, local data management, and Account Deletion - RESEARCH (CAMILLE AND JUAN), good hands-on experience but require more time

 ### Devops
-  - Major module: Designing the backend as microservices. - REASEARCH, YULIA: 10
+  - Major module: Designing the backend as microservices. - REASEARCH, YULIA: 10, I don't recommend, but maybe if we can make a good plan on it and explain how it affects the project what we should take care of it and everybody could follow during the process, I just think it would require a lot of extra care regarding the whole workflow

 ### Accessibility
   - Minor module: Supports multiple languages. - RESEARCH CAMILLE, not so much extra work, not the most important but a really useful feature for accessibility

 ## NOT RECOMMENDED MODULES
 ### Graphics
-  - Major module: Use advanced 3D techniques. - RESEARCH (JUAN)
+  - Major module: Use advanced 3D techniques. - RESEARCH (JUAN), not so useful if none of us into graphics and time-consuming

 ### Gameplay and user experience
   - Major module: Remote players - SKIP